-This module presents an outline of both the Mediterranean and DASH diets, and examines recent sources and studies examining the effectiveness of both in terms of treating diet-related illnesses.
+- Introduction Module: This module presents an outline of both the Mediterranean and DASH diets, and examines recent sources and studies examining the effectiveness of both in terms of treating diet-related illnesses.
 This module also briefly reviews methods of communicating these principles to patients.
 An introduction to basic kitchen safety and knife handling skills is also included.

-This lesson looks at the physiological effects of different types of dietary fats in the body and common sources of these fats.
+- Fats: This lesson looks at the physiological effects of different types of dietary fats in the body and common sources of these fats.
 The kitchen focus is on the purpose of fats in cooking and viable replacements and substitutions for culinary fats, and meals are prepared are made utilizing fat replacers.
 Additionally, the subjects of nutrient and energy density, meal planning and healthy shopping habits, and the ways in which you can utilize this information to make positive impacts on patients, will be discussed.

-The biological need for dietary proteins is examined in this lesson, with a focus on essential amino acids and their dietary sources.
+- Protein & Vegetarianism: The biological need for dietary proteins is examined in this lesson, with a focus on essential amino acids and their dietary sources.
 Dietary needs and sources of protein are outlined, with a focus on vegetarian diets, possible nutritional deficiencies and means of compensation.
 In the kitchen, vegetarian meals are prepared with a focus on satiety and complimentary proteins.

 In this lesson, pediatric nutrition is discussed, and childhood obesity statistics and consequences are examined.
 Common pediatric diets and their shortcomings are observed, and guidelines for healthy alternatives are provided.
 Infant feeding is also briefly discussed.
 In the kitchen, kid-friendly meals are discussed and prepared.

-Module Eight: Sports Nutrition
+Module Nine: Sports Nutrition

 In this module, the dietetic requirements of athletes are explored, including hydration and increased protein needs based on lean body mass.
 Different types of athletes and their nutritional requirements are considered.
 Also discussed is macronutrient content of meals before, during, and after exercise.
 In the kitchen, pre- and post-event meals are prepared with homemade sports drinks.